On Limits on the Provable Consequences of Quantum Pseudorandomness: Introduction

-We note that there are still multiple ways to extend the length of PRSG that our result does not cover.
+We note that there are still multiple ways to extend the length of PRSGs that our result does not cover.
 Two notable approaches\footnote{We remark that there is another recent work~\cite{LV24} that discusses the possibility of the length extension of the PRSGs, but only for very specific forms.
-Furthermore, their work only shows how to do length extension from PRSGs with \emph{super-log} output size.} showing that some PRSG length extension are \emph{possible} as follows: \begin{itemize} \item Construct QPRGs first using tomography \cite{ITCS:AnaLinYue24} (with inverse polynomial errors) and then use them to construct new PRSGs.
+Furthermore, their work only shows how to do length extension from PRSGs with \emph{super-log} output size.} showing that some PRSG length extensions are \emph{possible} as follows: \begin{itemize} \item Construct QPRGs first using tomography \cite{ITCS:AnaLinYue24} (with inverse polynomial errors) and then use them to construct new PRSGs.
 In \cite{BNY25}, the authors show that the PRSG length extension is possible in the log-length regime, albeit with quantum key sampling (i.e., the keys are not uniformly distributed but quantumly sampled).
 This strategy is excluded from our result because of the no partial trace condition.
-A partial progress to construct long PRSGs from short PRSGs was also discussed in the same paper. \item Use quantum queries to the oracle.
+Partial progress to construct long PRSGs from short PRSGs was also discussed in the same paper. \item Use quantum queries to the oracle.
 This is excluded because of our classical-accessible oracle model.
 In fact, for a length-$\ell$ PRSG $\{\phi_k\}$, the state $\ket{0}\ket{\phi_a} + \ket{1}\ket{\phi_b}$ for two random keys $a,b$ forms a length-$(\ell+1)$ PRSGs. \end{itemize}

 We believe the above strategies, allowing length extension up to log-length, are optimal.\footnote{More explicitly, the first approach gives PRSGs with any log-length output using classical queries to the other log-length output PRSGs.
-The second approach gives a length-$s+O(\log \lambda)$ output PRSGs given quantum access to the other length-$s$ output PRSGs.} The full impossibility of the PRSG length extension complements the impossibility of shrinking the output length of PRSGs~\cite{BM24,C:ChuGolGra24}, and suggests that both primitives are in fact incomparable.
+The second approach gives a length-$s+O(\log \lambda)$ output PRSG given quantum access to the other length-$s$ output PRSG.} The full impossibility of PRSG length extension would complement the impossibility of shrinking the output length of PRSGs~\cite{BM24,C:ChuGolGra24}, and suggests that both primitives are in fact incomparable.
 Moreover, given the construction of one-way state generators (OWSGs) from short PRSGs~\cite{MY22b,CGG+23}, it provides evidence for the hardness of constructing PRSGs from OWSGs, while the other direction is possible~\cite{CGG+23}.
 The PRSG length extension may be the most challenging among the problems discussed in this paper.
 Any progress on this problem seems to give new interesting techniques.